Authentic Beef Rosh Recipe || Afghani Beef Rosh || How to Make Beef Rosh with step by step photos and Video

 will remain thin

-Potato: the potato is the main ingredient of the Rosh recipe,
+Potato: The potato is the main ingredient of the Rosh recipe.

-potato (naya also) as it is soft and quickly cooks causing a spoiled Rosh
+potato (naya also) as it is soft and quickly cooks, causing a spoiled Rosh

-taste after being mixed with the meat
+taste after being mixed with the meat.

-Salt: salt is the only main ingredient added
+Salt: Salt is the only main ingredient added

-to Rosh in the original recipe here I used Lahori salt.
+to Rosh in the original recipe.
+Here, I used Lahori salt.
 I would also recommend

-using pink salt or Lahori salt except for refined or sumandari namak (sea salt)
+using pink salt or Lahori salt except for refined or sumandari namak (sea salt), which is sharp in taste.

-Lemon Juice: lemon juice is also the main ingredient of
+Lemon Juice: Lemon juice is also the main ingredient of

 this recipe.
 This juice is added to Rosh to taste and for digestion.
 Since